View and export results

 - Sign in to Google Surveys.

-- Click on the text of any question to see individual question results.
+- Click the text of any question to see individual question results.
 Keep in mind that the responses reported for each question include all users who answered that question, even if they did not complete the survey.

 To export your data: